AgentOps-AI/AgentStack/README.md

 - A build script to bundle your project for production.
 - Integration with [AgentOps](https://agentops.ai) for AI agent observability.
 - Hassle-free updates for the above tools with a single dependency.

-## Contributing

-We'd love to have your helping hand on AgentStack!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## License